ckan/ckan/doc/api.rst

 "tags": ["navigation", "openstreetmap", "map", "geo", "geodata", "xml", "publicdomain", "osm", "my-new-tag"]

-So that the system knows who is making this change, you need to send your API key in the headers (see below).
+So that the system knows who is making this change, you need to send your API key in the headers - see `CKAN API Keys`_.

 Overview